Qualitative vs. Quantitative Research | Differences, Examples & Methods

 Quantitative data is based on numbers.
 Simple math or more advanced statistical analysis is used to discover commonalities or patterns in the data.
 The results are often reported in graphs and tables.

-Applications such as Excel, SPSS or SAS can be used to calculate things like:
+Applications such as Excel, SPSS, or R can be used to calculate things like:

 - The number of times a particular answer was given

 - The correlation or causation between two or more variables